 13. Venue Shots

 Don’t forget to capture some shots of the venue as well.
-Get wide angle images of the room or close-ups of interesting features.
+Be sure to capture venue photos and wide angle shots of the event space, including close-ups of interesting features.

 14. Sponsor Shots

 If you have any sponsors for the event, be sure to get some shots of them as well.
-This is a great opportunity to show off their logo or product in an interesting setting!
+This is a great opportunity to show off their gift bags, product, or logo in an interesting setting!

 15. Special Guests / VIP’s